Light Shining in Buckinghamshire: Productions

 Light Shining in Buckinghamshire opened at the Traverse Theatre, Edinburgh, running between 7 September 1976 and 11 September 1976.
 It was produced by the Joint Stock Theatre Group with direction by Max Stafford-Clark.
 Churchill specified that parts should swapped and the same character be played by different actors.

 It was revived at London's National Theatre in 2015.
 Direction was by Lyndsey Turner, with the cast that featured Leo Bill, Daniel Flynn and a "50-plus cast, standing shoulder to shoulder, is a powerful thing, especially when singing Helen Chadwick's choral arrangements in heartfelt harmony."

 It had its US premiere Off-Broadway at the Perry Street Theater in February 1991, directed by Lisa Peterson.

 The play was revived Off-Broadway at the New York Theatre Workshop on May 7, 2018.
-Directed by Rachel Chavkin, the cast features Vinie Burrows, Rob Campbell, Matthew Jeffers, Mikéah Ernest Jennings, Gregg Mozgala and Evelyn Spahr.
+Directed by Rachel Chavkin, the cast featured Vinie Burrows, Rob Campbell, Matthew Jeffers, Mikéah Ernest Jennings, Gregg Mozgala and Evelyn Spahr.